COVID-19 Effects: CNG Industry Seeks Tax Relaxation In Budget 2020-21 - UrduPoint

 COVID-19 Effects: CNG Industry Seeks Tax Relaxation In Budget 2020-21

-All Pakistan Compressed Natural Gas Association (APCNGA) Monday said the CNG industry was passing through difficult times due to economic slowdown caused by the coronvirus (COVID-19) pandemic and needed the government attention to mitigate its financial sufferings
+All Pakistan Compressed Natural Gas Association (APCNGA) has said the CNG industry is passing through difficult times due to economic slowdown caused by the coronvirus (COVID-19) pandemic and needs the government attention to mitigate its financial woes

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jun, 2020 ) :All Pakistan Compressed Natural Gas Association (APCNGA) Monday said the CNG industry was passing through difficult times due to economic slowdown caused by the coronvirus (COVID-19) pandemic and needed the government attention to mitigate its financial sufferings.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jun, 2020 ) :All Pakistan Compressed Natural Gas Association (APCNGA) has said the CNG industry is passing through difficult times due to economic slowdown caused by the coronvirus (COVID-19) pandemic and needs the government attention to mitigate its financial woes.

-Justifying the government assistance, APCNGA Central Chairman Ghiyas Abdullah Paracha said the CNG stations had been operating during the lockdowns to provide services to the vehicles performing emergency duties, but they could meet even their operational expenses due to low sales, and limited movement of both private and public transport, a news release said.
+Justifying the government assistance, APCNGA Central Chairman Ghiyas Abdullah Paracha in a news release said the CNG stations had been operating during the lockdowns to provide services to the vehicles performing emergency duties, but they could meet even their operational expenses due to low sales, and limited movement of both private and public transport.

 Unfortunately, he said the CNG sector was given no concession on account of gas and electricity utility bills, adding significant decrease in petroleum prices also affected the CNG sales.